Construction Plan Update

 You may schedule an appointment by calling the hospital at (850) 653-8853.

-Weems Memorial will receive a new ambulance this year thanks to a recent decision by the Franklin County Commission to purchase the vehicle.
-Delivery of the $213,000 vehicle is expected later this fall.
+Weems Memorial received a new ambulance this year thanks to a decision by the Franklin County Commission to purchase the vehicle.
 The new ambulance is part of Weems’ 10-year replacement plan to rotate old vehicles out of use and replace with new equipment.
 The Weems fleet of four ambulances are currently stationed throughout the county in Eastpoint, Carrabelle area and Apalachicola.